BackofenLab/IntaRNA/README.md

 To increase prediction quality and to reduce the computational complexity, the number of unpaired bases between intermolecular base pairs is restricted (similar to internal loop length restrictions in the Zuker algorithm).
-The upper bound can be set independent for the query and target sequence via `--qIntLoopMax` and `--tIntLoopMax`, respectively, and default to 16.
+The upper bound can be set independently for the query and target sequence via `--qIntLoopMax` and `--tIntLoopMax`, respectively, and defaults to 16.